cook-jeremy/StarRatingAPI/README.md

 ```

 ## Alternatives Considered
-An alternative method for customizing the `Rating` view was considered, involving the use of `@ViewBuilder` closures to define the appearance of each star.
+An alternative method for customizing the `Rating` view was considered, involving the use of a `@ViewBuilder` closure to define the appearance of each star.
 This approach looks like the following:
 ```swift
 struct Rating<Star>: View where Star: View {
     public init(value: Binding<Int>,